I Tried Microblading, And Here Is What Happened

 But I live in L.A., and here “being natural” is for sissies, so I started researching alternative eyebrow solutions.
 That’s when I stumbled upon microblading.
 Microblading is a meticulous tattooing process available to anyone looking for a semi-permanent solution to sparse brows.
 A small blade is used to deposit ink throughout the brow area, in the upper layers of skin, resulting in a natural-looking filler that lasts anywhere from one to three years.
 It seemed like the best answer for someone like me, whose eyebrows ruled everything around them but refused to grow.
 But considering I don’t even have a body tattoo, a face tattoo (semi-permanent or not) seemed like too big of a commitment to stomach.
 That is until I met Nicoleta.

-Nicoleta Barbarasa, or “The Eyebrows Queen” as she is known to her 12k+ Instagram followers and legion of loyal fans (Kristin Cavallari and Sienna Miller among them), is an eyebrow and permanent makeup specialist based at Brighton Salon in Beverly Hills.
-Tired of the daily ritual of filling and fluffing, and after pouring over pages of before and after pictures on the Internet, I made a consultation appointment.
+Nicoleta Palmer, or “The Eyebrows Queen” as she is known to her 12k+ Instagram followers and legion of loyal fans (Kristin Cavallari and Sienna Miller among them), is an eyebrow and permanent makeup specialist based at Brighton Salon in Beverly Hills.
+Tired of the daily ritual of filling and fluffing, and after pouring over pages of before and after pictures on the internet, I made a consultation appointment.